To be more successful, stop competing*

 It means having the confidence to say: this is who we are, this is what we believe, this is how we show up.
 And accepting that not everyone will choose you.
 That’s fine.
 The ones who do will care more, stay longer, and pay what you’re worth.

-The pause that moves you forward
+A pause that moves you forward

 When everyone’s hustling to outdo each other, take a breath.